 Here are some of the current models

-The idea behind nearfield monitors is that you are near them 2-3 ft or so.
-They ideally do not color the sound and you hear sound that is direct and not bounced back by the walls etc. Using these type require an amplifier of some sort.
-Fear not there are many models that include built in amplifiers.
+The idea behind nearfield monitors is that you are near them, 2-3 ft or so.
+They ideally do not color the sound and you hear sound that is direct and not bounced back by walls etc. Using these type require an amplifier of some sort.
+Fear not most models that include built in amplifiers.

 De Mystifying MIDI

 If you want to find out more about MIDI, look for older magazines that were written when MIDI was new to everyone.
 Old Keyboard and old Electronic Musicians are pretty good sources.
 Then again every few years some recording magazines will explain the fundamentals of MIDI again.

 M.I.D.I.
 (Musical Instrument Digital Interface), is an electronic protocol or language created by synthesizer manufacturers so that synthesizers, drum machines, sequencers, tape machines, and computers can communicate with and control each other.
 General MIDI was later introduced so that a sax sound on one brand of synth would sound like a sax on any other companies’ synth.

 MIDI files are small because they are not recordings of sounds.
 They are sequences of control codes that tell i.e. the synth what note to play, how long to hold it, how loud, what voice to use ( piano, bass, violin) etc. If you even saw an antique player piano this is a great analogy.
 It’s actually the piano that plays.
 The piano rolls are just rolls of paper with holes in them that drive a mechanism that strikes the piano strings.The old Telex machines also worked this way.
 MIDI works in a very similar fashion.